 20. Kat Von D Lock It Foundation

 Kat Von D’s makeup line is beautifully and impeccably pigmented and well known for it.
-Her foundation for dark skin tones comes in 32 shades on Sephora that in no way lack diversity.
+Her foundation for dark skin tones comes in 32 shades on Sephora, and Amazon, which in no way lack diversity.
 Nearly anyone can find their shade here, which is labelled with the codes mentioned earlier.
 This formula is full coverage and long-lasting with a perfect velvet matte finish.

 21. Make Up For Ever Ultra HD Foundation

 Make Up For Ever’s Ultra HD Foundation is a great option for flawless looking skin.
 The range of tones provided comes to an impressive 40, and each is definitely well thought out and easy to blend.
 The staying power is fantastic and it does not rub off like others do, even without setting powder.
-Find your shade on Sephora.
+Find your shade on Sephora, or Amazon!

 22. Estée Lauder Double Wear Stay-in-Place Makeup

 Estée Lauder’s Double Wear Foundation is an excellent high coverage foundation for dark skin tones that comes in 38 different shades.
 This foundation will work well on oily, combination or dry skin, which is fantastic.
 The coverage really is excellent, thanks to the formula, which also allows the longevity of wear to be fantastic.
-It’s available through Sephora.
+It’s available through Sephora, and Amazon.

 23. MAC Studio Fix Fluid Foundation SPF 15

 One of the best foundations for dark skin tones, this one offers good consistent coverage for 42 different shades of skin.
 The matte finish is great for oily skin, and the coverage is blendable and perfect for those who need a medium to full level of coverage.
-Get it at Nordstrom!
+Get it at Nordstrom, or Amazon!